deworkerai/deworker-worker/src/docs/how-to-build.md

 ## What is `peerKey.json`

-`peerKey.json` is the key file of your worker.
+`peerKey.json` is the key file of your peer and peer is miner for running worker.
 You can find the following fields in `peerKey.json`:

 - `id`: The id(peer key) of your peer.
 - `privKey`: The private key of your peer.